scottbedard/hexchess/docs/typescript.md

 ## Basic usage

 The `Hexchess` class is a deserialized version of [Forsyth–Edwards Notation](https://en.wikipedia.org/wiki/Forsyth%E2%80%93Edwards_Notation).
 It contains the board state, current turn, en passant, and move numbers.
 Since castling is not a part of hexagonal chess, that section is omitted.
-The board data is stored as an array of `Piece` values, sorted in FEN-order.

 To create a game at the starting position, use `Hexchess.init()`.